13269384/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 | Strengths     | Weaknesses    |
 | ------------- | ------------- |
 | Understanding the content through the creation of a visual mind map.  | The practical application of some of the models is still slightly vague to me.
 I understand that in some situations it would be better to use one model rather than another.
 I am not 100% confident in choosing the most appropriate model. |

-Strengths
-Weaknesses
-Understanding the content through the creation of a visual mind map.
-The practical application of some of the models is still slightly vague to me.
-I understand that in some situations it would be better to use one model rather than another.
-I am not 100% confident in choosing the most appropriate model.

 ### *3.5 What were the challenges I have encountered/observed and how well (did I/my team) handle them?*